 The Oklahoma City-County Health Department was one of the first public health departments in the entire nation to be awarded accreditation status by the Public Health Accreditation Board.

 To achieve accreditation, the OKC-County Health Department underwent a rigorous, multi-faceted, peer-reviewed assessment process to make sure it met or exceeded a specific set of quality standards and measures.
-More than 125 health departments applied for accreditation, and the OKC-County Health Department was one of the first 11 to achieve accreditation.
+More than 125 health departments originally applied for accreditation, and the OKC-County Health Department was one of the first 11 to achieve accreditation.

 The Oklahoma City Health Department was established in 1910 to deal with the basic sanitation and disease control problems of Oklahoma City's rapidly growing new community.
 In 1939, Oklahoma County established its own badly needed health department.
 The two departments merged in 1954.

 OCCHD currently has multiple locations around Oklahoma County, with its main headquarters located at 2600 NE 63rd Street in Oklahoma City.
 For more information, please see our Locations and Hours of Operation section.

 Protect health, promote wellness, prevent disease, and partner in the community.